Experience a traditional Almabtrieb in Austria. The coming home of the cows from the alpine meadows is celebrated with colors, music, dance and more.

 The most beautiful Almabtriebe are with richly decorated flower headgear and cows in the region of Tyrol and Vorarlberg in Austria.

-The Salzburg, Styria, Carinthia, and Upper Austria region also offer lovely Almabtriebe, but the customs are different and so is the appearance of the headgear.
+The Salzburg, Styria, Carinthia, and Upper Austria regions also offer lovely Almabtriebe, but the customs are different, and so is the appearance of the headgear.

 The Almabtrieb Festivals in regions close to Tyrol in other countries, such as South Tyrol in Italy and Bavaria in Germany, resemble more those seen in Tyrol.